+Threat conditions related to denial of service (DOS) exists for IPS, therefore further analysis of DOS conditions needs to be performed.

 Risk analysis needs to focus on: consistent risk analysis by different assessors, efficacy of risk assessment measurements to support risk management decisions and identifying common cause vulnerabilities.
 This should provide built-in protection for availability, means protection against denial-of-service and interference/flooding.Pilot-in-the-loop - pilot Awareness, monitoring of air to ground links / radio, flight plans, able to land even if all ATC and all non-essential equipment are shut down, Fail-Operational - Essential systems must not have a single point of failure andmobility.
 Configuration Compliance, aircraft not authorized to operate unless critical SW/HW is up-to-date